Customer Data Platform Software Options 2026

 ActionIQ is an enterprise CDP built specifically for large organisations with complex data environments - multiple brands, high data volumes, strict governance requirements, and sophisticated segmentation needs.
 Its architecture is designed to connect to a customer's existing data infrastructure rather than requiring data to be migrated into a vendor-controlled environment, giving data engineering teams more control over where customer data resides and how it is processed.
 ActionIQ is particularly strong in audience management - its segmentation engine supports very large, complex audience definitions with real-time counts and activation across a broad channel ecosystem.
 It is most commonly deployed in retail, financial services, media, and telecommunications enterprises where the scale and complexity of the customer data challenge outpaces what suite-native CDPs can handle.

 mParticle is a customer data platform with particular strength in mobile-first and app-centric businesses - gaming, media, consumer apps, and digital services where mobile behavioural data is the primary customer signal.
-Its SDK coverage across iOS, Android, web, and connected TV platforms is among the broadest in the market, and its data quality and governance layer - enforcing data plans and alerting on schema violations - makes it a strong choice for engineering teams that need to maintain high data integrity across a complex, multi-platform collection environment. mParticle's audience segmentation and real-time profile capabilities feed into a wide range of activation destinations, and its approach to data transformation and enrichment at the point of collection gives data teams more control over what reaches downstream systems.
+Its SDK coverage across iOS, Android, web, and connected TV platforms is among the broadest in the market, and its data quality and governance layer - enforcing data plans and alerting on schema violations - makes it a strong choice for engineering teams that need to maintain high data integrity across a complex, multi-platform collection environment. mParticle's audience segmentation and real-time profile capabilities feed into a wide range of activation destinations.

 Bloomreach is a commerce experience platform that combines CDP, marketing automation, personalisation, and search in a single integrated product, making it a particularly strong choice for e-commerce and retail organisations that want to consolidate their customer data and activation capability under one vendor rather than assembling separate tools.
 Its CDP layer unifies customer data across online and offline touchpoints, feeds AI-powered product recommendations and personalisation, and enables sophisticated segmentation for email, SMS, and on-site personalisation campaigns.
-Bloomreach is most commonly deployed in mid-market and enterprise retail and e-commerce businesses in Europe and North America, where the combination of customer data infrastructure and activation capability in a single platform reduces the integration complexity of a best-of-breed approach.
+Bloomreach is most commonly deployed in mid-market and enterprise retail and e-commerce businesses in Europe and North America.

 Amperity is a customer data platform with a distinctive focus on identity resolution quality - its AI-driven identity graph is specifically built to handle the messy, inconsistent customer data that large enterprises accumulate across decades of transactions, loyalty programmes, and CRM records.
-Where many CDPs apply rule-based or probabilistic matching, Amperity's ML models are trained to resolve identity across large, complex, and inconsistent datasets at a level of accuracy that matters most in retail, travel, and hospitality - sectors where a single customer may have interacted under dozens of slightly different name and address variations over many years.
+Its ML models are trained to resolve identity across large, complex, and inconsistent datasets at a level of accuracy that matters most in retail, travel, and hospitality - sectors where a single customer may have interacted under dozens of slightly different name and address variations over many years.
 Its analytics and activation capabilities build on this high-quality identity foundation, and it is most commonly deployed by large consumer brands and retailers where data quality is the primary barrier to effective personalisation.

 How to Select Customer Data Platform Software